Skip to content

 Best for: Hosts who occasionally run larger virtual events or multi-track sessions

-Hopin (now rebranded under RingCentral Events) is more event platform than webinar tool.
-It supports multiple sessions, virtual expo areas, and networking features that go beyond what a standard webinar requires.
+RingCentral Events is more event platform than webinar tool.
 For small businesses running occasional larger events or conferences, it is worth evaluating.
 For standard single-presenter webinars, the complexity is unnecessary.

 8. Popup